Inside Llewyn Davis: Plot

-In 1961, Llewyn Davis is a struggling folk singer in New York City's Greenwich Village.
+In February 1961, Llewyn Davis is a struggling folk singer in New York City's Greenwich Village.
 His solo album Inside Llewyn Davis is not selling; he is penniless and sleeps on acquaintances' couches.
 After playing The Gaslight Café one night, he is beaten up in the alley behind the café by a man in a suit.

 Llewyn awakens in the apartment of two friends, the Gorfeins.
 As he leaves, their ginger cat escapes and is locked out.
 He takes it to the apartment of Jim and Jean Berkey, where Jean reluctantly allows Llewyn to stay the night.
 Jean tells Llewyn that she is pregnant, and that he could be the father.
 The next morning, Llewyn opens a window and the Gorfeins' cat escapes.
 Later, Jean asks Llewyn to pay for an abortion, though she is upset it may be Jim's child she is terminating.

-Llewyn visits his sister, hoping to borrow money.
+Llewyn visits his sister to borrow money.
 Instead, she gives him a box of his belongings, which he tells her to discard.
 She mentions that he could make money by returning to the Merchant Marine.
 On Jim's invitation, Llewyn records a space travel-themed novelty song with Jim and Al Cody.
-Needing money for the abortion, Llewyn agrees to an immediate $200 rather than royalties.
-Llewyn tries to make an appointment for the abortion, only to learn that payment will not be necessary because he already paid for the same procedure two years earlier on behalf of another woman who kept the child without informing him.
+Needing money for the abortion, Llewyn turns down royalties in favor of an immediate $200.
+He makes an appointment for the abortion, only to learn that payment will not be necessary.
+He already paid for the same procedure two years earlier on behalf of another woman who decided to keep the child.

 Llewyn captures what he believes to be the Gorfeins' ginger cat and returns it to them that evening.
-Asked to perform after dinner, he reluctantly plays "Fare Thee Well", a song he had recorded with his old partner, Mike.
+Asked to perform after dinner, he reluctantly plays "Fare Thee Well", a song he had recorded with his old partner Mike Timlin.
 When Mrs. Gorfein sings Mike's harmony, Llewyn angrily tells her not to.
-She leaves the table crying, then returns with the cat, having realized that it doesn't have a scrotum and is thus not theirs.
+She leaves the table crying, then returns with the cat, which is not theirs.
 Llewyn leaves with the cat.

 Llewyn drives to Chicago with two musicians: beat poet Johnny Five and jazz musician Roland Turner.
-During the trip, he discloses that his musical partner, Mike Timlin, died by suicide.
+During the trip, he discloses that Mike died by suicide.